em3ndez/tiny-web-server/README.md

 ### End-points

-Here is a basic example of defining a GET endpoint using TinyWeb:
+Here is a basic example of defining a GET endpoint using Tiny WebServer:

 ```java
 Tiny.WebServer server = new Tiny.WebServer(Tiny.Config.create().withWebPort(8080)) {{